dougeby/IntuneDocs/InTuneDocs/GetStarted/project-scope.md

 Begin by reviewing the discovery questions below to help scope and define your rollout project.

 ## Discovery questions
-Discuss these questions with your project team to help scope your project details, uncover potential risks, and define actions that can be documented in the Rollout Planning Guide and Project Plan.
+Discuss these questions with your project team to help scope your project details, uncover potential risks, and define actions.

 -   What are the core drivers behind your organization's decision to deploy Intune?